 The Island School Community Pursues Excellence

 This is achieved by a range of courses that challenge students to be the best they can be.
-Some of these courses lead to external assessment such as the IB Diploma or the BTEC.
-In these cases our results are consistently outstanding and our students can achieve the top grades throughout the world.
+Some of these courses lead to external assessment such as the IB Diploma or the IB Careers Programme.
+In these cases our results are consistently outstanding and our students achieve some of the top grades throughout the world.

 Other courses allow students to go beyond the exam courses with a breadth and depth that can be varied to challenge students at the highest level.

 Students take responsibility for their learning in two ways.
 There is a wide variety of choice of courses in the middle school and senior school.
 Students, with careful advice, take responsibility for planning their learning by choosing the courses that are best suited to them, their needs, and their aspirations.

 Within many of the courses and programmes, students have the freedom to plan their learning, either through what they learn or how they provide evidence for that learning.
 While they find this hard to start with, they learn to take responsibility for their learning as they mature and so are better prepared for the demands of the programmes in the senior school and beyond school.